Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 ## Setting up Your Middle-Tier Application

-In the SDK sample, the *Sample_AspNetCore_ProtobufNet* is a consise example of the key parts that you are likely to have in your project.
+In the SDK sample, the *Sample_AspNetCore_ProtobufNet* is a concise example of the key parts that you are likely to have in your project.

 It references the *Orpius.Platform.ClientSdk.ProtobufNet*, and *Orpius.Platform.ClientSdk.ProtobufNet.Generators* project.